How to improve you travel blog so that people enjoy it more?

 The free travel blog that I began in 2005 just before I left to go vagabonding somehow mysteriously blossomed into a source of interest for readers all over the world.
 I had an average of 500-1,000 return readers a day, and felt a strange sense of responsibility to keep them entertained with new content.
 Many of these people were stuck at home, sitting in offices and cubicles, and I offered them the fantasy of escape.

 A big part of the problem is the ability to recall those tiny details that transport a reader to the place.
 No one cares that you ate pad thai for lunch.
 They want to taste it for themselves.
-You must construct words into an experience for your readers.
+You must convert words into experiences for your readers, no matter how seemingly ineffable.
 Hours or days later, digging those little gems out of their cranial hiding places isn’t easy.
 It hurts.

 The Best Way to Improve Your Travel Blog